stat545ubc-2022/assignment-b3-halabis/README.md

 #Assignment B3 - Sabine Halabi

 Hello!
 For assignment B3, I have decided to go with **Option A: Add three features to an already-existing BC Liquor shiny app**.
 The application allows users to assess, visualize, and interact with data from the BC liquor dataset which includes features such as product type, country, price, alcohol content, and more.
+This app will be further developed in future assignments (**assignment B4**).

 This repository includes the script **BCL Shiny App.R** in which the app development code is, the data itself **bcl-data.csv**, and all other necessary technological files.